Dhruv2012/Drone-based-building-assessment/win_det_heatmaps/mapToVerticalPlane/README.md

 ## Mapping Windows to Vertical Plane
 ### Sample Data
--> Sample data of 3 seqs is provided in ```..\sample_seq_data```.
+-> Sample data of 3 seqs is provided in [sample_seq_data](https://github.com/Dhruv2012/Drone-based-building-assessment/tree/resolveNMS/win_det_heatmaps/sample_seq_data).
 It contains images, log files and CSV File containing window coordinates obtained from post-processing module.

 ### How to run?

 * **mapToVerticalPlane.ipynb**: \
-This notebook can be used to directly see and visualize how the module maps windows from each image to a vertical plane and finds window/storey count and gets a rough estimate of avg. height difference between consecutive storeys in a building(which then can be further used to scale up 3D model of the building).
+This notebook can be used for more of a visualization purpose as to how the module gets the final mapped windows on the plane along with the intermediate results.
+It maps windows from each image to a vertical plane and finds window/storey count and gets a rough estimate of avg. height difference between consecutive storeys in a building(which then can be further used to scale up 3D model of the building).

-    -> Takes sample seq data(3 seqs) of Bakul building from ```..\sample_seq_data``` and maps them onto imaginary vertical plane. \
+    -> Takes sample seq data(3 seqs) of Bakul building from [sample_seq_data](https://github.com/Dhruv2012/Drone-based-building-assessment/tree/resolveNMS/win_det_heatmaps/sample_seq_data) and maps them onto imaginary vertical plane. \
-    -> In case, one wants to try out a new seq, enter input params after cell **Initialize Variables Here**.
+    -> In case, one wants to try out a new seq, enter input params after cell "**Initialize Variables Here**".

 * **mapToVerticalPlane.py**: \
 A python class for mapping windows to Vertical Plane.
 The code snippet below shows how to use the class.